AbsoluteVectoR/polimi-notes/MSc(english) (WIP)/Computer Security (WIP)/src/x86 Crash Course.md

 - `push` **immediate** (or register): stores the immediate or register value at the top of the stack and obviously decrements the `ESP` of the operand size.
 - `pop` **destination**: loads to the destination a word off the top of the stack and it increases `ESP` of the operand’s size.
 - `call`: push to the stack the address of the next instruction (not the function called) and move the address of **the first instruction of the callee** into `EIP`
 - `ret` : it's the opposite of `call` function ... restores the return address saved by `call` from the top of the stack.
+It's equivalent to `pop eip` .
 - `leave` restores the caller’s base pointer and it's equivalent to say: `mov esp, ebp` and `pop ebp`  ... basically you are "deleting" the func's frame.